 Peer review is part of the publication process of scholarly articles.
 Professionals and scholars in the field read the manuscript to ensure that it is up to the standards of the journal.

-Finding peer reviewed articles can be as simple as checking a box on the search page of the Business Source Complete or ProQuest databases.
-If you're searching elsewhere and aren't sure whether an article is peer reviewed, your best bet is to go to the journals website (use Google to find it).
+Finding peer reviewed articles can be as simple as selecting a filter on the search page of the Business Source Complete or ProQuest databases.
+If you're searching elsewhere and aren't sure whether an article is peer reviewed, your best bet is to go to the journal's website (use Google to find it).
 Editorial policy is usually published under "about us" links or guidelines for authors.

 Welcome to the Public Administration Research Guide!

-Use the tabs at the top of the page to get started with library and web sources for your research.
+Use the tabs at the top of the page to get started with Business Library resources and other online tools for your research.

-You can always visit, call 415-442-7244, email, or IM a librarian, and you may also use the contact info on this page to reach me directly.
-Please feel free to schedule an in-person or phone consultation for research assistance tailored to your needs!
+Need help?
+You can always visit, call 415-442-7244, email, or Instant Message a librarian.
+You may also use the contact information on this page to reach me directly.
+Please feel free to schedule an in-person or phone consultation for research assistance tailored to your information needs.